openvinotoolkit/openvino_tensorflow/docs/USAGE.md

     openvino_tensorflow.set_disabled_ops(<string_of_operators_separated_by_commas>)

- The string of operators to be separated should be separated with commas and provided as an argument to the above API.
+ The string of operators should be separated with commas and provided as an argument to the above API.

  To check the list of disabled ops which are declared as supported by the backend, but disabled programmatically, use the following API: